americanexpress/connectchain/README.md

 chain = prompt | model('2')
 ```

-`eas` and `cert` sections of the `config.yml` can be overriden by model definitions.
+_Optionally_ `eas`, `proxy` and `cert` sections of the `config.yml` can be overriden by model definitions.
 To do this, simply define those sections in a model config (again in the `config.yml`) and re-define any values you want to override.
-For example, if you want to use different `eas` options for a model, you can define it as follows:
+For example, if you want to override all three options for a model, you can define it as follows:

 ```yaml
 models: